kubernetes/enhancements/keps/sig-api-machinery/20190724-http-status-check.md

 * New feature flags become alpha after one release, GA and defaulted on after one, and are removed after one releases after they default on (so three releases from when this is first implemented)

 ### Upgrade / Downgrade Strategy
-use `HTTPProbeEnhancement` feature gate, default is disabled, If there is some problem, user can disable this feature gate.
+use `HTTPProbePlus` feature gate, default is disabled, If there is some problem, user can disable this feature gate.

 ## Implementation History